williamconnorbean/resume/README.md

 3. Ensure the repository name is in the following format: `<username>.github.io`, where `<username>` is your GitHub username you created in step 1.
 4. Ensure the visibility of your new repository is `Public`.
 5. Download the contents of this repository [here](https://github.com/williamconnorbean/williamconnorbean.github.io/archive/main.zip) and extract it to a directory on your local machine. **This will be used as an initial template for creating your resume.**
-7. Commit and Push this template to your new GitHub repository.
+7. Commit and push this template to your new GitHub repository.
 ```
 $ cd [directory-created-above]
 $ git init